rayyankhalid7777/KitchenAI/README.md

   frameborder="0"
 ></iframe>

-**Conclusion**: Since the p-value is less than 0.05, we reject the null hypothesis.
+**Conclusion**: Since the p-value is less than 0.05, I reject the null hypothesis.
 The missingness of `average_rating` depends on the preparation time (`minutes`) of the recipe.
-**Insert Minutes Permutation Test Histogram Here**

----

-### Visual Insights
-1. **Sodium Dependency**: The histogram of permutation test statistics shows that the observed statistic lies well within the range of simulated values, indicating no dependency.
-2. **Minutes Dependency**: The histogram highlights that the observed statistic is significantly larger than most simulated test statistics, confirming dependency.

-These findings emphasize the importance of understanding missingness to avoid biases during imputation and subsequent analysis.

-## Just testing another step 3

-## Assessment of Missingness

-### NMAR Analysis: Investigating the Missingness in `average_rating`
-The `average_rating` column in our dataset exhibits characteristics of NMAR (Not Missing At Random).
-The missingness in this column seems to arise from unobservable factors related to user behavior and preferences.

-#### Why `average_rating` Might Be NMAR
-1. **User Decisions**: Missing ratings might result from users who:
-   - Did not prepare the recipe as described.
-   - Do not feel strongly about the recipe (neither liked nor disliked it).
-2. **Unobservable Factors**: These behaviors are not captured by any of the dataset’s columns, making it impossible to directly model the missingness using the existing features.

-#### Making NMAR Missingness MAR
-To model this missingness as MAR (Missing At Random), we would need additional data, such as:
-- **User-Specific Behavior**: Information on how frequently users rate recipes.
-- **Engagement Metrics**: Data indicating whether users viewed, saved, or printed recipes.
-- **Recipe-Specific Actions**: Details about whether a recipe was bookmarked or marked as a favorite.

-These additional features would allow us to explain why users choose not to leave ratings, potentially transforming the missingness into a MAR structure.

----

-### Missingness Dependency: Testing Relationships
-To assess whether the missingness of `average_rating` depends on other columns in the dataset, we conducted permutation tests using a mean difference test statistic.
-Below, we summarize the results.

 #### Test Results Summary
-The permutation tests were conducted on the following columns: `protein`, `sodium`, `minutes`, `n_ingredients`, and `calories`.
+I actually performed permutation tests on every relevant columns (`protein`, `sodium`, `minutes`, `n_ingredients`, and `calories`) in the dataset to find out the p-values.
 The table below summarizes the observed test statistics and p-values:

 | Tested Column    | Observed Statistic | P-Value     |
 |-------------------|--------------------|-------------|